beatmax/redmodel/README.rst

     #   city.
 This index is a collection of redis sets.
     # - Attributes which are zindexed have a redis sorted set associated, so we
     #   can execute queries like Fighter.zfind(age__lt = 30).
+    # - Weapons are sorted by power.
+In this case, we have a redis sorted set
+    #   for every Fighter object (with zindexed, we have one global sorted set).
+    # - The weapons field could have been created as:
+    #     weapons = SortedSetField(Weapon)
+    #   So entries are not sorted by a specific field, but a 'score' must be
+    #   specified as an additional parameter.
+    #   If a field is specified, then owned must be True (see below for an
+    #   explanation about 'owned'), and a weapon's power should not be updated
+    #   directly, but using SortedSetFieldWriter's update or update_all methods,
+    #   so the sorted set is automatically and atomically updated.
     class Fighter(Model):
         name = Attribute(unique = True)
         age = IntegerField(zindexed = True)
         weight = FloatField(zindexed = True)
         joined = UTCDateTimeField(zindexed = True)
         city = ReferenceField(City, indexed = True)
+        weapons = SortedSetField(Weapon, Weapon.power, owned = True)

     # Gang with a name and a set of member fighters.
     # A fighter can only be the leader of one gang.
 This index is a redis hash.